ccxt/ccxt/examples/README.md

 [ccxt 를 사용하여 가상화폐 데이터 다운로드하기](https://antilibrary.org/2174) – A Korean translation of the above article.

+[Getting started with CCXT Crypto Exchange Library and Python ](https://medium.com/@pknerd/getting-started-with-ccxt-crypto-exchange-library-and-python-93175d5a898d) – An article on using CCXT to pull different kinds of data from exchanges and for trading automation.

 [Experiments : Creating a Crypto Twitter Bot to Announce Newly Listed CryptoCoins](https://medium.com/@kennychuaio/experiments-creating-a-crypto-twitter-bot-to-announce-newly-listed-cryptocoins-9cd23930f5cb) – An article on how to integrate with CCXT and Twitter to get new currencies from exchanges automatically.

 [CCXT Exercise Index (Python)](https://coil.com/p/sarantium/CCXT-Exercise-Index/U3-ljsKK1) – All CCXT exercises for Python by number and subject.
 It will be continuously updated as more exercises are added!